 3. Customers desired more access to chat.
 Vertafore had a modest chat system in place, but back-end processes made it difficult to satisfy customer inquiries via chat in a timely manner.

 Accordingly, Cox and his team sketched out three objectives to target these issues head-on.
-Over the next several months, the customer support team had a mantra: reduce call times, raise CSATs and expand omni-channel.
+Over the next several months, the customer support team had a mantra: reduce call times, raise CSATs, and expand omni-channel.
 The team achieved all three, and Vonage was central to their success.

 To address this, the team began to cross-train their reps to help on products with high hold times.
 By allocating manpower where it was in demand, hold times plummeted.
 In a single quarter, they fell by a full minute.
 Over the course of Cox’s 10-month tenure, hold times experienced a fourfold improvement, now hovering between 35 and 40 seconds.
 And in the process, Cox discovered his team was actually overstaffed.
 He was able to move some reps to other teams, reducing the customer service headcount by about 20 percent.

 The second key initiative focused on customer satisfaction.
 Vertafore’s CSAT scores averaged an impressive 8.7 out of 10 when Cox started, but he knew there was room for improvement.
-To motivate reps on the front line, the team launched a gamification programme to focus reps’ attention squarely on customer satisfaction.
+To motivate reps on the front line, the team launched a gamification program to focus reps’ attention squarely on customer satisfaction.
 They installed TV screens throughout the office displaying customer satisfaction scores.
 Quarterly winners would receive $2,500 and a day off.
 Annual winners would get $5,000.

 Vonage Contact Center also allows managers to listen to calls via the whisper feature, so they can train reps on specific skills that will help them raise their scores.
 “We buddy-up people at the bottom of the leaderboard with the high achievers to mentor them.
 Now they can drive the business forward,” he says.

 “In the past, one of our biggest challenges was determining staffing needs for web chat and phone calls as those functions could not be performed simultaneously by the same agent,” Cox explains.
 “This resulted in agents switching back and forth from the phones to chat, often times leaving calls waiting.”

-The Vonage solution has provided them with the capability for agents to run multiple chat sessions at once, as well as answering calls at the same time.
+The Vonage solution has provided them the capability for agents to run multiple chat sessions at once, as well as answering calls at the same time.
 “Our omni-channel integration with Vonage enabled us to really do chat properly for the first time,” Cox says.
 “We've seen our chat stats go from about 1,000 instances a quarter last year to between 3,500 or 4,000 this quarter.”